glenn2763/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
-RPS Game
-Now its different ha
+# Rock, Paper, Scissors Game
+Be sure to run in python3 for optimal game experience.